 to the list of predictions

 Fig. 1.
-Space-temporal projection of Perseid trails parts onto their minimal distance passages dirung the period (correspondence between colours of the particles and their ejection velocities can be seen here).
+Space-temporal projection of Perseid trails parts onto their minimal distance passages in 2015 (correspondence between colours of the particles and their ejection velocities can be seen here).

 1. "Comet's dust 2.0" program by S. Shanov and S. Dubrovsky.
 [Used for orbital computations.]